emoon/Rute/readme.md

 at your option.

-Remember if you are planning to release an application using Rute you will have to obey the Qt licence which you can read about [here](https://doc.qt.io/qt-5.6/licensing.html)
+Remember if you are planning to release an application using Rute you will have use a Qt licence as well which you can read about [here](https://doc.qt.io/qt-5.6/licensing.html)

 ### Contribution